College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MS) > Admission Requirements

 the general instructions before filling out the

 Students educated outside the United States must present proof of English proficiency.
-The program requires a minimum TOEFL score of 96 on the TOEFL iBT, 243 on the computer-based test or 590 on the paper-based test.
+The college requires a minimum TOEFL score of 80 on the TOEFL iBT, 213 on the computer-based test or 550 on the paper-based test.
+Most graduate programs requires a minimum TOEFL score of 96 on the TOEFL iBT, 243 on the computer-based test or 590 on the paper-based test.
 A minimum of 7.5 on the IELTS may be submitted for this requirement.

 For additional information for international students please visit our

 Community MS faculty evaluate all application materials carefully and emphasizes the following criteria: